selinaZitrone/notebook_demo/Get Started - Vault.md

 You can find a pretty good documentation about all features and possibilities of the full calendar here: https://davish.github.io/obsidian-full-calendar/

 ### Minimal Theme Settings
 Control the Appearance of your editor.
+You can download community themes under `Settings -> Appearance -> Themes -> Manage`.
+If you use the `Minimal Theme`, you can control the look of it using the Minimal Theme Settings Plugin.

 ### Periodic notes
 With this plugin you can easily create and navigate between daily and weekly files (also monthly, quarterly or annual files are possible).
+In the settings of the `Periodic Notes` plugin you can set the templates for your notes and the specific folder, where the new file will be created.

-In the settings you can link a plugin and set the specific folder, where the new file will be created.
+You can create daily and weekly notes either from the taskbar or from the [[Get Started - Vault#Calendar - create daily and weekly notes with one click|Calendar plugin]] by clicking at the respective day or week.

 ### Tasks
 The plugin helps to track tasks within your complete vault.
 Where ever you format any text like this